 The districts as established at the first annual meeting shall be maintained on such a basis that each will contain a nearly equal strength of membership.
 The geographical boundaries of such districts may be changed in any year by the Board of Directors but

-any changes made, must be reported t the membership and confirmed at the next annual meeting.
+any changes made must be reported to the membership and confirmed at the next annual meeting.

-District meetings of the members may be called whenever the executive secretary or the district director deems them advisable.
+District meetings of the members may be called whenever the district director deems them advisable.
 For purposes of voting at a district meeting each member association within the district shall have one vote.
 At least three member associations within the district must be represented at said district meeting to constitute a quorum.

 ARTICTLE IV: BOARD OF DIRECTORS

-Section 1: District Director
+Section 1: Board of Directors Qualifications and Structure

-From each district the nominating committee shall nominate at least one director who is a member of an organization affiliated with this council.
+From each district the nominating committee (reference Section 8 of Article IV) shall nominate at least one director who represents a regular member of the Council.
 Such qualified nominees shall be acted upon by the annual meeting.

 The term of office for a district director shall be two years, except that at the initial meeting of the Board of Directors of the Council one-half of the district directors shall be designated by lot to serve for one year only with the successors to such director serving one year to serve for two years.
-In case the total number of district directors is an odd number, then one less shall be designated for a one-year term than the number to serve for two years.
+If the total number of district directors is an odd number, then one less shall be designated for a one-year term than the number to serve for two years.

-Section 2: Sponsoring Directors.

-In addition to the said district directors, the annual meeting may elect a director for each sponsoring member, with; such director to be designated by such sponsoring member.

-The term of office for a sponsor director shall be two years, except that for the initial terms the procedure as set out for district directors shall be followed.
+In addition to the said district directors, at the annual meeting the membership may elect up to seven (7) directors from sponsoring members.
+The term of office for a sponsor director shall be two years with options of reelection allowed.

-Section 3: Number of Board of Directors.
+Section 2: Number of Board of Directors.